nottaro/littleroot/content/11Economics/MarketPower.md

 	- Where high barriers to entry (factors making it difficult for other firms to enter the industry) ensure that the monopoly position of the single seller can be preserved.
 - Monopoly power, also known as market power, refers to the ability of a firm or a group of firms to control the price of the product they sell.
 - Monopoly power can be exercised not only by monopolies, but also by firms in oligopolies, where there are a few large sellers.
+- Monopoly power is considered to be socially undesirable because it leads to:
+	- A welfare loss, as social surplus is less than maximum
+	- Allocative inefficiency - there is an underallocation of resources to the good
+	- Lower output and a higher price of the industry than the output and price of a more competitive market

+### Imperfect Markets: Barriers to Entry
+- Barriers to entry are an important feature of imperfect markets. • A barrier to entry is anything that restricts or blocks the entry of new firms into an industry or market.
+- They may include government regulation, patents, technology barriers, startup costs and licensing requirements.
+- Examples of entry barriers:
+	- Controlling a scarce resource – if a mining company secured the only diamond mine in the country, it would have sole rights to mine the gems.
+	- A government licence granting a legal monopoly e.g. Australia Post
+	- A technological advantage – e.g. Microsoft has considerable market power because it supplies the operating system used in most computers.
+	- A patent on an invention gives protection from competition (up to 17 years in Australia) eg pharmaceutical firms
+	- Extensive product differentiation, brand proliferation, large advertising budget, controlling retail outlets.
+	- Economies of scale – only a few firms can compete in the market because of the large set up costs
+		- Economies of scale: Cost advantages companies experience when production becomes efficient, as costs can be spread over a larger amount of goods.
+	- Collusive behaviour – when firms agree to share markets, to fix prices or quantities or to otherwise seek to reduce competition and / or prevent new firms entering the market